 Being in sync with the rhythms of nature is required for resilience.
-We weren’t too in in sync with the rhythms of nature when we decided to dig that bed last week.
+We weren’t in sync with the rhythms of nature when we decided to dig that bed last week.
 We knew it, but we did it anyway and I’m still paying for it with a sore back.

 Native species don’t have any problem adapting to natural rhythms.
 If they do anything else, they don’t survive.
 The fungal structure we call a mushroom is the very transitory fruiting body of an organism which can live for centuries and occupy acres of soil.
 The mushroom only appears when the organism (as mycelia underground or in decaying logs) has colonized all the available territory.